If you would like G.O.A.'L to help you with applying for your F-4 visa, we kindly request that you join G.O.A.'L as a member.

 [ ] G. A copy of your lease (rental contract)

 - You need to be able to document that the address you register on your visa application and as domestic residence is your actual place of residence.
-If your name is not on the lease you need a letter from your host (house mate, partner etc)
+If your name is not on the lease you need a form called the "Confirmation of Residence/Accommodation", a copy of the ID of the person who is leasing/owning the accommodation (house mate, friend, partner, etc), and a copy of their lease/housing title.
+G.O.A.'L can send you this form to fill out if needed.

 1. Scan your PASSPORT and CERTIFICATE OF NATURALIZATION or CITIZENSHIP, and email the two documents to email@example.com.